Kuwait says backs free speech but must protect ruling emir

 "We are a country led by the rule of law and our constitution holds our Emir to be inviolable.
 If our citizens wish to amend the constitution there is a straightforward legal way to do this, but we will not selectively enforce our laws."

-In recent months Kuwait has penalized several Twitter users for criticizing the emir, who is described as "immune and inviolable" in the constitution.
+In recent months Kuwait has penalised several Twitter users for criticising the emir, who is described as "immune and inviolable" in the constitution.

 Kuwait allows the most dissent in the Gulf Arab region and boasts a lively press and critical political debate.
 But the U.S. ally and OPEC member has been clamping down on politically sensitive comments aired on the internet in recent months.